Best electric lawn mower under £500

 by Natalie Knowles |

-Published on
+Updated on

 The best electric lawn mower under £500 will make lawn care on those perfect summer days even easier.
 Better still, achieving a perfectly striped lawn can cost less than half that amount, as we'll discover.
 Whether you're sipping a chilled Pimms and relaxing in your garden, watching the kids play football, or teeing up on the golf course – all of these pleasures involve turf.
 While you may not have grass tennis court goals, taking time and care over your lawn is a labour of love.
 The best lawn mowers are a cut above because they allow you to grasscycle with ease.
 And if you don't know what that means, let Modern Gardens enlighten you.

 First of all, don't sit on the fence about switching to an electric lawn mower.
 The cost, energy and faff-saving benefits are clear.
-By opting for an electric lawn mower you're choosing emission-free mowing and none of the starting problems and maintenance that come with petrol lawn mowers.
+By opting for an electric lawn mower, you're choosing emission-free mowing and none of the starting problems and maintenance that come with petrol lawn mowers.
 That is, of course, if you have a small or medium size garden.
 By choosing a corded electric mower, you're limited to how far the power cable can stretch.
 Even with an outdoor extension cable, it can still be difficult to reach all of a grassed area.
-Large gardens are best maintained with a petrol or ride on lawnmower.
+Large gardens are best maintained with a petrol or ride-on lawnmower.

-Best electric lawn mower under £500 shortlist:
+Best electric lawn mower under £500 at a glance:

 Best budget electric lawn mower: Webb Classic WEER3 Electric Rotary Lawnmower – View on Amazon UK

-Cordless lawn mowers remove the constraints of a power cable and they're superb for intricate lawns.
+Cordless lawn mowers remove the constraints of a power cable, and they're superb for intricate lawns.
 However, be aware of the limited battery life and have a spare charged battery to hand if you're in the middle of a big job.
 Happily, both corded electric and cordless lawn mowers retail between £100 and £500 which is considerably less than their petrol, ride on and robot counterparts.

 With an electric lawn mower, you have a convenient grass-cutting solution.
 It's ideal if you need the mower to take some of the strain whilst still giving you the pleasure of mowing a lawn.
 Look for lawn mowers that have a plastic (polypropylene) cutting deck, soft grip handles and an easy-to-adjust cutting height level as this will ensure the lawn mower is lightweight and comfortable to use.
 Scroll to the FAQs for more guidance on outdoor extension cables and grasscycling using a mulching mower.